Fornication/Arkays-Commandment/README.md

 ### FAQ

 - Do not select any other profile besides the default one provided!
-The Potato profile is currently in testing and isn't recommended for a complete, stable playthrough.
-It actually won't work either.

 ## Other Post Installation FAQ